Chapter 12 — Jen

 “Can I help you?”

 “Detectives, actually,” said a second voice.
 Rougher.
-He’d the off-the-rails guy, the plays-by-his-own-rules cop.
+He’d be the off-the-rails guy, the plays-by-his-own-rules cop.
 Shabby clothes, a devil-may-care attitude.
 Meanwhile, I had to revise my mental picture of the first guy into a plainclothes investigator.
 Well-dressed still, but in a business suit instead of a uniform.

 Shit, did we just stumble into some kind of buddy cop show?
 Man, why do I remember TV so well but nothing else?